jo5ephlee/DS2002Proj1/README.md

 - **Remote Data:** Fetched from the Spotify API (using Spotipy) to retrieve track information.
 - **Local Data:** Loaded from a CSV or JSON file containing Spotify-related data.

-The pipeline merges these two datasets, performs data transformation and analysis (including summary statistics, correlation analysis, and optional visualization), and stores the final transformed data in a SQLite database.
-It also supports file format conversion by allowing the output to be saved as a CSV or JSON file.
+The pipeline merges these two datasets, performs data transformation and analysis, and stores the final transformed data in a SQL database.
+It also supports file format conversion by allowing the output to be saved as a CSV or JSON file which the user can choose.

 ## Features